 Nowadays skilled hand surgeons perform this procedure in local anesthesia as an outpatient procedure in a matter of minutes.
-Success rate is quite high and patients are usually relieved from pain the day after the surgery.
+The most recent development for this surgery is the use of WALANT anesthesia which removes the need for an upper arm tourniquet, making the surgery even less stressful than before.
+The success rate is quite high and patients are usually relieved from pain the day after the surgery.
 However, if numbness was present, this may take up to 12 weeks to fully recover.

 Look out for those who complain about not sleeping well anymore because they think they slept on their arm and this caused the hand to go numb, maybe they can be helped with a simple procedure.